Short Selling vs Long Puts – Strategies for Value Investors

 Long put positions can prove beneficial to value investors in the following situations:

-a) Say you own a stock XYZ at $30 per share.
+1. Say you own a stock XYZ at $30 per share.
 The price has since moved up to $50 and you still consider it a good value.
 However, the macro situation has changed and your analysis indicates the possibility for a sharp temporary pullback.
-In this scenario, buying protective long puts is a good strategy to earn additional income, should the stock drop.
+In this scenario, buying protective long puts is a good strategy to earn additional income - should the stock drop, the puts increase in value.

 Short selling can be beneficial to value investors in the following situations:

-a) Some value investors attempt to construct a portfolio aimed at generating absolute returns – independent of the market direction, the portfolio will generate positive returns year after year.
-A long-short approach is one way to arrive at such a portfolio – hold both long and short positions although on the average one or the other sets of positions will be more, depending on the macro assessment.
+1. Some value investors attempt to construct a portfolio aimed at generating absolute returns – the purpose is to generate positive returns year after year, independent of overall market direction.
+A long-short approach is one way to arrive at such a portfolio – hold both long and short positions although on the average, one or the other sets of positions will be more, depending on the macro assessment.
 The aim is to profit from all directional moves the research indicates, rather than attempting to benefit only on the long-side.

 Labels